MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 - Microsoft Teams
 ms.localizationpriority: high
 search.appverid: MET150
-description: Learn how to use and manage shared channels in Microsoft Teams.
+description: Learn how to use and manage shared channels in Microsoft Teams (Preview).
 ---

-# Shared channels in Microsoft Teams
+# Shared channels in Microsoft Teams (Preview)

 Shared channels in Microsoft Teams create collaboration spaces where you can invite people who are not in the team.
 Only the users who are owners or members of the shared channel can access the channel.
 While guests can't be added to a shared channel, you can invite people outside your organization to participate in a shared channel by using Azure AD B2B direct connect.